AgentRed16/Deathrun-Development/README.md

 -----------------------------------------------------------------------------------------------------
 # How to download stuff
-Click on the file you want to download
+1.)
+Click on the file(s) you want to download

-click download
+      -If downloading a .bls make sure to download the picture along with it- 2.)click download/View RAW

-Right click - Save AS
+3.)Right click - Save AS

-Change it to the correct file format (like .bls)
+4.)
+Change it to the correct file format (like .bls) 5.)
+Put into the correct blockland folder (Like saves)

-save that

 If you get an error message, dont go forward with it, just exit it and contact me